FrydaOviedo/Zero-Hour/README.md

 # Zero-Hour
-Team at Space Apps Challenge 2019 Hermosillo, Sonora.
+Team at Space Apps Challenge 2019 in Hermosillo, Sonora.